North Carolina Rebates

 - Mecklenburg County (Charlotte) offers 75% cost-share up to $7,500 for conservation projects.

-- Durham's CCAP provides up to 75% reimbursement for rain gardens and native landscaping.
+- Durham's CCAP provides up to 75% reimbursement; some Durham landowners qualify for 100% through the ISIP program.

 - North Carolina programs focus on stormwater management, but rain gardens with native plants qualify.